 A person who has a connection with a cross-border region may be (but is not required to be) dealt with under the State's cross-border laws.
 In deciding whether or not to deal with the person under the State's cross-border laws, an office holder or prescribed court of the State will have regard to what best facilitates the administration of justice in the region.
 For example, if an offence is alleged to have been committed in the cross-border region where the alleged offender and the witnesses to the alleged offence ordinarily reside, the administration of justice in that region is likely to be facilitated if the alleged offender is dealt with under the State's cross-border laws.
-The administration of justice is not likely to be facilitated in a cross-border region if the alleged offender is arrested in the region but the offence is alleged to have been committed in, and the alleged offender and the witnesses to the alleged offence ordinarily reside in, Adelaide.
+The administration of justice is not likely to be facilitated in a cross-border region if the alleged offender is arrested in the region but the offence is alleged to have been committed in, and the alleged offender and the witnesses to the alleged offender and the witnesses to the alleged offender and the witnesses to be facilitated in the region but the offence is alleged to have been committed in, and the alleged offender and the witnesses to the alleged offender and the witnesses to the alleged offender and the witnesses to the alleged offence ordinarily reside in, Adelaide.